Quantifying the efficiency of state preparation via quantum variational eigensolvers: Three-spin Ising model

 The corresponding entanglement spectrum is given by $\rho_k = \{ \frac{1}{3}, \frac{1}{3}, \frac{1}{3}, 0,0, \ldots \}$.
 This is the type of entanglement spectrum that gives $D_\mathcal{F}=\frac{1}{6}$, a value close to the upper bound $3-2\sqrt{2}$~\cite{meichanetzidis_free-fermion_2018}.
 The same spectrum is obtained in the $\mathbb{Z}_3$ parafermion model at its fixed point~\cite{mong_parafermionic_2014}.
 An approximate 3-fold degeneracy in the entanglement spectrum persists throughout the ordered phase of the model, thus we expect the ground state throughout this phase to be more difficult to prepare using QAOA compared to the disordered phase.

 The comparison between $D_\mathcal{F}$ and QAOA for the model in Eq.~(\ref{eq:3ising_hamiltonian}) is shown in Fig.~\ref{fig:3ising_heatmaps}.
-The QAOA protocol was chosen such that $H_2$ is defined as in Eq. (\ref{eq:h2}) and $H_3$ as in Eq.~(\ref{eq:h3}), but here we use
+The QAOA protocol was chosen such that $H_1$ and $H_2$ are defined as in Eqs.~(\ref{eq:h3})-(\ref{eq:h2}), but for $H_3$ we use

-Note that this protocol also satisfies $H_1+H_2+H_3=H$.
+Note that this protocol also satisfies $H_3+h_xH_2+h_z H_1=H$.
 We have found that, like the two-spin Ising model, the success of the protocol also correlates well with interaction distance, as we see in the top row of Fig.~\ref{fig:3ising_heatmaps}.
-Here, as in Section~\ref{sec:ising_model}, minimizations are done using a basinhopping algorithm.
+Here, as in Section~\ref{sec:ising_model}, minimizations are done using a basinhopping algorithm, and the results required two additional rounds of minimization.
 Moreover, we find correlation between $D_\mathcal{F}$ and $1-f$ for several values of $p$, as shown in the bottom row of Fig.~\ref{fig:3ising_heatmaps}.
 As before, the data in the bottom row of Fig.~\ref{fig:3ising_heatmaps} was obtained by sampling across the entire phase diagram in the top row of Fig.~\ref{fig:3ising_heatmaps}.

-It worth noting that we can prepare the ground state in Eq.~(\ref{eq:3gs}) exactly by choosing the protocol $H_1 = - \sum_j Z_{j-1}Z_jZ_{j+1}$ and $H_2 =-\sum_j(X_jX_{j+1}+Y_jY_{j+1})$, while the initial state is the ground state of $H_2$ in the sector with magnetisation $-N/3$, as this is the sector where the states $\{\ket{\uparrow \downarrow \downarrow...}, \ket{\downarrow \uparrow \downarrow...} \ket{\downarrow \downarrow \uparrow...}\}$ live.
+It worth noting that we can prepare the ground state in Eq.~(\ref{eq:3gs}) exactly by choosing the protocol $H_2 = - \sum_j Z_{j-1}Z_jZ_{j+1}$ and $H_1 =-\sum_j(X_jX_{j+1}+Y_jY_{j+1})$, while the initial state is the ground state of $H_2$ in the sector with magnetization $-N/3$, as this is the sector where the states $\{\ket{\uparrow \downarrow \downarrow...}, \ket{\downarrow \uparrow \downarrow...}, \ket{\downarrow \downarrow \uparrow...}\}$ live.
 It can be verified that this protocol prepares the exact ground state in Eq.~(\ref{eq:3gs}) in $N/2$ steps.
 Moreover, supplementing the protocol with a third operator, $H_3 = -\sum_j X_j$, leads to good results across the entire phase with the 3-fold ground-state degeneracy.
-However, the infidelity $1-f$ of the latter protocol does not capture the phase transition in a way that our protocol [Eqs.\eqref{eq:h2}, \eqref{eq:h3}, \eqref{eq:h1_3ising}] does.
+However, the infidelity $1-f$ of the latter protocol does not capture the phase transition in a way that the protocol [Eqs.\eqref{eq:h2}, \eqref{eq:h3}, \eqref{eq:h1_3ising}] does.
 Moreover, the initial state is more difficult to prepare in this case, unlike the product state of spins in our protocol.